UNDER CONSTRUCTION

 The GUI controls

-There is of course always at least one GUI control representing the value, e.g. a TextField
+There is of course always at least one GUI control representing the value, e.g. a TextField.
+This control can be obtained via getControl().

 Textual representation